The characters of Super Robot Monkey Team Hyperforce Go!.

 - Wishplosion: Otto outsmarts the Wigglenog and wishes the Hyperforce never met him after faking him out with three new wishes.

-Now a disembodied brain, Professor Jakus Maezono was one of the human scientists who worked on the Prometheus Project and assisted in the creation of the Super Robot.
+Now a disembodied brain, Professor Jakus Maezono was one of the human scientists who worked on the Prometheus Project and assisted in the creation of the Super Robot (the third individual heavily implied to be the Alchemist).
 He wanted to transfer his consciousness into the Prometheus Five model, thus allowing him to live forever as the ultimate super-weapon.
 Dr. Takeuchi, his friend and fellow scientist attempted to stop him but was killed in the process.

 - Bald of Evil: Back when he had a head, anyway...